amolabs/docs/qs_val.md

 Now, you have a validator public key to announce.

 ### Send stake transaction
-To stake certain amount of AMO on a validator, execute the following command:
+To stake certain amount of AMO coins on a validator, execute the following
+command:
 ```bash
 amocli tx --user <key_username> stake <validator_pub_key> <amount>
 ```